 The ISN Clinical Research Program supports research and education programs in low-to-middle income countries, involving local nephrologists, health workers and authorities.
 The Program helps implement research projects to detect and manage non-communicable chronic diseases such as CKD, hypertension, diabetes and cardiovascular disease.

 BEFORE YOU APPLY, PLEASE READ THE GUIDELINES CAREFULLY:

 Download the detailed Clinical Research Program Guidelines

 If you satisfy all criteria, you can register and create your application.

-There are two rounds each year for submission of the proposals with the following deadlines (at 10 p.m., Central Europe Time): May 1st and October 1st .
+There is one application round each year for online submission of the proposals May 1st (at 10 p.m., Central Europe Time).

 What types of studies are funded?